 Not all valsartan products contain NDMA

 Not all valsartan products contain NDMA.
 The FDA has a list of valsartan products not currently recalled.
 They update this list frequently.
-You can check to see if the valsartan product you are taking was recalled by clicking this link.

 What recommendations has the FDA made?